boazbk/tcs/lec_08_uncomputability.md

-One of the most significant results we showed for NAND programs is the notion of _universality_: that a NAND program can evaluate other NAND programs.
+One of the most significant results we showed for NAND-CIRC programs is the notion of _universality_: that a NAND-CIRC program can evaluate other NAND-CIRC programs.
 However, there was a significant caveat in this notion.
-To evaluate a NAND program of $s$ lines, we needed to use a bigger number of lines than $s$.
+To evaluate a NAND-CIRC program of $s$ lines, we needed to use a bigger number of lines than $s$.
 (Equivalently, the function that evaluates a given circuit of $s$ gates on a given input, requires more than $s$ gates to compute.)

-It turns out that uniform models such as  NAND++ programs or Turing machines  allow us to "break out of this cycle" and obtain a truly _universal NAND++_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
+It turns out that uniform models such as  NAND-TM programs or Turing machines  allow us to "break out of this cycle" and obtain a truly _universal NAND++_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
 The existence of such a universal program has far reaching applications.
 Indeed, it is no exaggeration to say that the existence of a  universal program underlies the information technology revolution that began in the latter half of the 20th century (and is still ongoing).
 Up to that point in history, people have produced various special-purpose calculating devices, from the abacus, to the slide ruler, to machines to compute trigonometric series.
 But as Turing  (who was perhaps the one to see most clearly the ramifications of universality) observed, a _general purpose computer_ is much more powerful.
 That is, we only need to build a device that can compute the single function $U$, and we have the ability, _via software_ to extend it to do arbitrary computations.
-If we want to compute a new NAND++ program $P$, we do not need to build a new machine, but rather can represent $P$ as a string (or _code_) and use it as input for the universal program $U$.
+If we want to compute a new NAND-TM program $P$, we do not need to build a new machine, but rather can represent $P$ as a string (or _code_) and use it as input for the universal program $U$.
 Beyond the practical applications, the existence of a universal algorithm also surprising theoretical ramification, and in particular can be used to show the existence of _uncomputable functions_, upending the intuitions of  mathematicians over the centuries from Euler to Hilbert.
 In this chapter we will prove the existence of the universal program, as well as show its implications for uncomputability.